Battle of Pegu: Hlegu

 Hlegu was also in Japanese hands as the British approached.
 The Japanese had erected a roadblock, and they defended it with molotov cocktails, knocking out one of the Honeys.
 In the end, they were forced to retreat in the face of heavy fire from the tanks.
 The 7th Hussars' regimental chaplain, the Revd Neville Metcalfe, was awarded an immediate Distinguished Service Order for his actions in helping the British wounded, and conducting burial services for the dead, despite being wounded by mortar fire.

 Aftermath

 General Alexander realised that Rangoon was doomed, and his new plan involved a withdrawal to Prome, some 200 miles to the north.
 The objective, to convince the Japanese that Rangoon would be defended, had been achieved.

 The British Indian Army moved on to Taukkyan that evening.

 Battle honours

-The British and Commonwealth system of battle honours recognised participation in the Battle of Pegu in 1956, 1957 and 1962 by the award to one unit the battle honour Pegu and the award to six units the battle honour Pegu 1942 for resisting the Japanese invasion of Burma on 6–7 March 1942.
+The British and Commonwealth system of battle honours recognised participation in the Battle of Pegu in 1956, 1957 and 1962 by the award to one unit the battle honour Pegu and the award to six units the battle honour Pegu 1942 for resisting the Japanese invasion of Burma from 6 March 1942 to 7 March 1942.